 This, and the next two works in the album [Hex by Jimmy Giuffre and Pressure by Teo Macero], were commissioned by John Lewis for Orchestra U.S.A.
 “Sonorities” is a fantasy in three-part form whose outside sections are slow and utilize both concerted effects and larger instrumental forces.
 The middle section, which has a chamber-music quality, is in the nature of an orchestral fantasy and was inspired by the brilliant bass playing of Richard Davis.

 Richard Davis has a press quote, “Igor Stravinsky’s favorite bass player.”
 If this quote is true, it is because Davis had a natural grasp of modernist classical music.
 His great collaborator was Gunther Schuller’s favorite horn player, Eric Dolphy.
-Dolphy’s Out to Lunch with Davis on bass is arguably the finest achievement of the Third Stream era (again, down to the presence of vibraphone).
+Dolphy’s Out to Lunch with Davis on bass is arguably the finest achievement of the Third Stream era (look at that, there is even Bobby Hutcherson playing the quintessential Third Stream instrument, the vibraphone).

 It’s not really fair to call Out to Lunch Third Stream before simply calling it a jazz classic first.
 But Overton’s Sonorities is unquestionably Third Stream, even being played a group set up by Schuller.